 Originally, tinctures were usually for internal use as part of herbal medicine.
 But with modern medicine and their limited use externally, they have fallen out of favor.
 Nevertheless, you may find some good use for tinctures, and so I encourage you to make them yourself if needed.

 Take some strong, high percentage, grain alcohol and macerate your chosen botanical for several weeks.
-While this may seem like a long time to wait, as tinctures are less useful you are not all that likely to be doing this often.
+While making your own tincture may seem like a long time to wait, as tinctures are less useful you are not all that likely to be doing this often.
 You can also make large batches, as tinctures have excellent shelf lives.

 You’ll also find that very few of my recipes will contain tinctures, as I’m sure by now you know I’m not fond of them.
 Nevertheless, if any of my recipes do contain them, the exact process in which to make them will be included within my post.
 Otherwise, this section of this guide is for education purposes, to expand your knowledge and encourage experimentation.